Ensono/amido.github.io/docs/workloads/azure/backend/netcore/architecture/project_structure_netcore.md

             <li>Check if a value is cached correctly when retrieved from an external storage.</li>
         </ul>
         <br />
-        <h3>Company.Project.API.ContractTests</h3>
-        <p>Contract tests cover testing of the API contracts between the provider of an API service and the consumer of the API
-            service.
-Documentation for contract testing can be found within the following documentation:</p>
         <p><a href="/docs/workloads/azure/backend/netcore/architecture/testing/testing_scope_netcore">Testing Scope</a></p>
-        <p><a href="/docs/workloads/azure/backend/netcore/architecture/testing/consummer_driven_contract_testing_netcore">Consumer-Driven Contract Testing</a></p>
     </TabItem>
 </Tabs>